Navigation auf uzh.ch

 About

-The emerging promises and problems of contemporary society - Big Data, surveillance, privacy, access rights, the circulation and re-appropriation of cultural artefacts (texts, numbers, pictures and sound), and other new forms of digitally mediated social interaction - demand a deeper historical understanding of their social, political, cultural, economic and epistemic dimensions.
+The Digital History Lab (DHL) is tasked with addressing the emerging promises and problems of digitalization by emphasizing its historical junctures comprising social, political, cultural, economic and epistemic dimensions.
+Specifically, digitalization gives rise to a wide range of phenomena and issues such as Big Data, surveillance, privacy, access rights, citizen science, the circulation and re-appropriation of cultural artefacts (texts, numbers, pictures and sound) and other new forms of digitally mediated social interaction.

-The Department of History’s Digital History Lab tackles the crucial issue of how contemporary society should understand the historical emergence and evolution of digital societies.
-It aims to analyse a history of digital data, including its cultural and epistemological dimensions, while focusing also on societal issues (surveillance, privacy, cultural properties, public access, indigenous knowledge, citizen science, and the public understanding of academia).
-Drawing on existing Digital History expertise in the Department of History, especially in Media History, History of Knowledge, E-Learning, and digital dissemination, the DHL aims at being a forum for sharing best practices between UZH historians, so as to offer practical and intellectual support to future projects.
-In these ways, the DHL can be a forum for research, teaching and engagement activities, offering scholars a space in which to reflect on and practice history in the digital age.
+Drawing on existing Digital History expertise in the Department of History, especially in Media History, History of Knowledge, E-Learning, and digital dissemination, the DHL aims to serve as a forum for sharing best practices between UZH scholars from history and other disciplines, as well as offering practical and intellectual support to research projects.
+In these ways, the DHL is an umbrella for research, teaching and engagement activities, offering scholars a space in which to reflect on and practice history in the digital age.
+The DHL addresses the digital realm from two perspectives:

-One area which has received less attention, particularly within the environment of history departments in the Germanic world, is the extent to which Digital History enables not only professional historians but also students to develop new ways of presenting their research.
-The Foucault blog, hosted by the Department of History at UZH, already gives students a forum to publish their semester papers, and we are looking for students who, wishing to develop the full interactive potential of digital technologies, want to create websites in lieu of the traditional Seminararbeit.
+Moreover, the DHL assists students to develop new ways of researching and also presenting their research results.
+We envision giving students a forum to publish their semester papers, and we are looking for students who, wishing to develop the full interactive potential of digital technologies, want to create websites in lieu of the traditional Seminararbeit, for instance.

 Weiterführende Informationen